 There may be some drawbacks to choosing this option.
 Refinancing could change your home insurance costs, which could actually increase your monthly expenses in some areas.

 With a traditional mortgage, you make payments to the lender.
 With a reverse mortgage, the lender makes payments to you.
 These payments could be a lump sum, a line of credit, or standard monthly deposits.
-With this process, the bank essentially buys back the house over time while allowing the homeowner to retire in peace.

 The main criteria to qualify for a reverse mortgage is age: you need to be 62 years or older.
 There are other requirements related to residency and equity for your home.
 However, this option is growing in popularity for Americans who are able to use it.
 Older homeowners don’t have to worry about moving and can receive regular payments no matter how volatile the market gets.
 This stability is highly valued by many retirees.

 This is just one way to adjust your mortgage to prepare for retirement.
-Learn more about mortgage options to choose the best one for your needs.

 Reverse mortgage borrower must occupy home as primary residence and remain current on property taxes, homeowner’s insurance, the costs of home maintenance, and any HOA fees.